Camila Bordonaba: Career

-In 2012, she published a new song called «Solo me salva amar» with her new band formed with Felipe Colombo and Guillermo Lorenzo, "La Miss Tijuana".
-After the success of the first song, another song called «Vuelvo» is published in July.
+In 2012, she published a new song called "Solo me salva amar" with her new band formed with Felipe Colombo and Guillermo Lorenzo, "La Miss Tijuana".
+After the success of the first song, another song called "Vuelvo" is published in July.
 Since 2010 she walked away from fame.
 In 2011, Camila totally devotes herself to her Arcoyrá project, getting on a caravan to tour the country with her art space.
 This lifestyle, which included sleeping in the fields and cooking on a stove, attracted media attention.
 She also directed the play Una noche en el castillo.

+In 2025, Bordonaba returned to music alongside Felipe Colombo and Benjamín Rojas on the Erreway tour "Juntos otra vez," with which they have toured Chile, Uruguay, Ecuador, Peru, Italy, Spain, Cyprus, Greece, Mexico, Paraguay, the Dominican Republic, and their native Argentina.

 Personal life

-Bordonaba is the godmother of Erreway bandmate and close friend Felipe Colombo's daughter alongside Benjamín Rojas, whom she dated while filming Chiquititas.
+Bordonaba is the godmother of Erreway bandmate and close friend Felipe Colombo's daughter alongside Benjamín Rojas, whom she dated from 1998 to 2000.

 Since 2012, Bordonaba quit being a public figure, living a quiet life in the south of Argentina, but still remains active in the arts, working as a director.